 The parents of an affected individual usually carry a mutated copy of the gene each and are called carriers.

 The carriers usually show no signs or symptoms of Kartagener Syndrome.

 In the laws of Mendelian inheritance, it is expected that when two carriers of an autosomal recessive disorder have offspring.

-Children have a 25% chance of suffering from the condition, a 50% chance of being carriers as each of the parents, and a 25% chance of not presenting the condition and of not being carriers.
+Children have a 25% chance of suffering from the condition, a 50% chance of being carriers as each of the parents, and a 25% chance of not presenting the state and not being carriers.

-The Kartagener syndrome is characterized by organs such as the heart, liver, spleen and intestine are located abnormally in the human body.
+The Kartagener syndrome is characterized by organs such as the heart, liver, spleen, and intestine located abnormally in the human body.

 This condition usually does not cause any health problems.

 However, signs and symptoms are likely to occur, such as: